JohnFF/edevtest/readme.md

 17. Normally the rule with API classes is to pass them instantly to a class to handle the function.
 In this case, that would be the only remaining justification for Authenticator's existence, so it's best removed for Occam's razor.

+18. Plan to place enter password to close account in a pop up, but ran out of time.